klaushajdaraj/ml-treatment-effects/README.md

 ## Files

+### requirements.txt

+The file contains the required packages, libraries and dependencies.
+To install the requirements, run in the terminal:

+`pip install -r requirements.txt`

 ### repetitions_subsettreatments.joblib

 Contains the CV_Results (see mlmethods) saved from the hundred times performed three-folded cross validation Hitsch Matching for two ML-Methods.
 Only treatments 1, 2, 4 and 5 were considered.